Approved by the LLAM membership – March 2016

 ARTICLE III.
 Membership

-- Active member.
-Any person who works is interested in the objectives of the Corporation may become a member upon payment of annual dues.
+A. Active member.
+Any person who is interested in the objectives of the Corporation may become a member upon payment of annual dues.

-- Student members.
+D. Student member.
 Any person who is enrolled in any degree program related to law librarianship may become a student member upon approval by the Membership Committee and payment of annual dues.
 The dues for student members shall be set at 50% of the dues for active individual members.

-- Retired Member.
+E. Retired member.
 Any person who has retired from at least five years of active membership in a law library association may become a retired member upon approval by the Membership Committee and payment of dues equal to 50 % of active member dues.

-- The right to vote, to hold office and to serve as committee chairpersons shall be restricted to active members, institutional designees, student members and retired members.
+A. The right to vote, to hold office, and to serve as committee chairpersons shall be restricted to active members, institutional designees, student members and retired members.

-- Dues for each class of membership shall be determined by the Board of Trustees subject to approval by a majority of the members present and voting at any regular meeting provided that a written notice and all explanations of the proposed dues change shall have been mailed to the members at least 21 days in advance of the meeting.
+B. Subject to the provisions of Article III, Section 1, dues for each class of membership shall be determined by the Board of Trustees, subject to approval by a majority of the members present and voting at any regular meeting provided that a written notice and all explanations of the proposed dues change shall have been communicated to the members at least 21 days in advance of the meeting.
+The notice and explanations may be communicated by e-mail.
+Electronic balloting is an acceptable method of conducting the vote.

 ARTICLE IV.
 Meetings

-- Members shall be notified of all meetings by publication in the Corporation’s newsletter or by print or electronic mail at least ten (10) days in advance of the meeting.
+2. Members shall be notified of all meetings by publication on the Corporation’s website, or by print or electronic mail, at least ten (10) days in advance of the meeting.

-- Voting.
-The affairs of the Corporation shall be conducted by the majority vote of members present and voting unless otherwise provided in the Bylaws.
+4. Voting.
+The affairs of the Corporation shall be conducted by the majority vote of members present and voting, including those members attending remotely, unless otherwise provided in the Bylaws.

 ARTICLE V. Parliamentary Authority